jcdcdev/jcdcdev.Eco.ShelfLife/.github/README.md

 Control the shelf life multiplier of your storage objects in Eco.

+## Upgrading to Version 12

+Due to changes in the core game you **must** delete the following folder:

+`./Mods/UserCode/jcdcdev.Eco.ShelfLife/UserCode`

 ## Upgrading to Version 11

 Due to changes in the core game you **must** delete the following folder: